At a Glance

 - Tasks: Provide personal care and support to residents while promoting their independence.

-- Company: Join St Monica Trust, a caring organisation dedicated to supporting older people.
+- Company: Join St Monica Trust, a caring community dedicated to enhancing the lives of older people.

-- Benefits: Earn £12.43 per hour with weekend enhancements and flexible part-time hours.
+- Benefits: Earn £12.43 per hour with weekend enhancements; flexible part-time hours available.

 - Why this job: Make a real difference in people's lives while working in a supportive team environment.

-- Qualifications: No specific qualifications needed; just a caring attitude and willingness to learn.
+- Qualifications: No prior experience needed; just a caring attitude and willingness to learn.

 Are you passionate about doing a good job?
 Do you share our values?
 Then we hope you’ll consider applying to join our team.